t-jumel/LFQb/README.md

-# LFQ_benchmark v3.2
+# LFQb v3.2
-Benchmarks of label-free quantification (LFQ) in bottom-up proteomics by DIA LC-MS and DIA-NN.
+Benchmarks of multi-species mixtures and label-free quantification (LFQ) in bottom-up proteomics by DIA LC-MS and DIA-NN.

 This script analyzes DIA-NN precursor and protein group matrices of LFQ benchmarks resulting